envato/knuckle_cluster/README.md

   sudo: true
 ```

-See [Options for KnuckleCluster](#options-for-knuckle-cluster) below for a list of what each option does.
+See [Options for Knuckle Cluster](#options-for-knuckle-cluster) below for a list of what each option does.

 Run with `knuckle_cluster platform agents` or `knuckle_cluster platform containers`